SteveBenz/ProgressiveColonizationSystem/README.md

    5.  (complete) Make the GetInfo()'s show the electric utilization
    6.  (complete) Support some form of resource transfer (resupply / salvage)
 7. Play Nice With Others
-   1. Integrate with Extraplanetary Launchpads
+   1.  (complete) Integrate with Extraplanetary Launchpads
        1. (complete) Refactor the world to support mix of trucked-in parts and locally created parts
        2. (complete) Add static analysis warning for not having ComplexParts and a factory
        3. (complete) Add static analysis warning for not having Rocket Parts storage
        4. (complete) Add Mechanic Kerbal type
-       5. Modify the K&K Construction part
+       5. (complete) Modify the K&K Construction part
-   2. Integrate with Kerbal Alarm Clock?
+   2.  (meh) Integrate with Kerbal Alarm Clock?
    3.  (cut - sticking with the game one) Integrate with Toolbar?
    4.  (complete) Integrate with ModuleManager
    5.  (complete) Integrate with Community Resource Kit?